Diegometro1/CSCIE-15/03_Laravel/11_Routes.md

 Test the above route by visiting `http://foobooks.loc/book/war-and-peace`.

-Next, test it again, but this time purposefully exclude the book title, `http://foobooks.loc/book/`; this should throw a `NotFoundHttpException` error.
+Next, test it again, but this time purposefully exclude the book title, `http://foobooks.loc/book/`; this should show a generic error page that says *Sorry, the page you are looking for could not be found*.

 ### Optional route parameters